AryanDevX/SocialNet-Simulator/README.md

 ## 📝 Notes

-- Usernames are **case-insensitive**.
+- Usernames **cannot contain spaces**.
+- Invalid commands do **not terminate** the program — they simply print an error.
-- Posts are stored in **reverse chronological order** when output.
+- Posts are output in **reverse chronological order**.
-- If a command is invalid or incomplete, an appropriate message will be shown.
+- The program ensures all arguments are validated before use.

 ---

 ## 👨‍💻 Author
 **Aryan Patel**
 *COL106 Long Assignment 2 — IIT Delhi*
-October 2025
+November 2025